 This guide takes you through the legislation, training and documentation needed to help your business comply with the law relating to the control of allergens in food, so you can confidently serve people with allergies or intolerances to specific ingredients.

-Our webinar with Trading Standards and Environmental Health officers provides practical advice on allergen awareness.
-Please watch it then read the information below which guides you through allergen management step by step and provides further resources.
+After watching our webinar, follow the information below which guides you through allergen management step by step and provides further resources.

 We are here to help and can offer tailored business advice to assist you in developing an effective allergen control system in your food business.
 If you have any questions or would like further guidance on allergen management, contact us.